 - Emotional abuse: Caregiver doesn’t provide the appropriate caregiving and nurturing early on, or the caregiver is so verbally aggressive toward a child that they don’t feel safe.

 While you may not always see the abuse happen, there are some signs you should watch for:

-- Babies who are less than a year old should not have a bruise.
-This is a huge red flag.
+- Babies who are less than a year old should not have bruising.
+This is a significant red flag for abuse.